Joseph-Knight1/Joseph-Knight1/README.md

 I'm a PhD student in the School of Physics & Astronomy at the University of Edinburgh.

-I am currently investigating a protist organism *Labyrinthula* that grows on seagrass 🌱
+- I am currently investigating a protist organism *Labyrinthula* that grows on seagrass 🌱
+- I use a combination of imaging and segmentation techniques to investigate colony behaviour 🔬

 <!--
 **Joseph-Knight1/Joseph-Knight1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.